ANSWERING 12 FREQUENTLY ASKED QUESTIONS

 Q. Is the ULT growing or shrinking in the 21st century?

 A. Students of Theosophy ought to be aware that everything goes in cycles.
 Whilst it is true that some Lodges are at present experiencing a reduced amount of attendance and interest, it is also true that others are currently experiencing an increase, in attendance, interest, and active participation and commitment.
 In this technological age, more and more people are encountering and discovering the ULT through the internet and online social media.
 Quite a few of these become associates and feel energised to work for the Cause, either at or with an existing Lodge or by starting a group or endeavour of their own, be it on the physical plane or online.
-Nowadays, one cannot derive anything like an accurate insight into the size, spread, and influence of the ULT by counting the number of people in attendance at a Lodge meeting or study class.
+Nowadays, one cannot derive anything like an accurate insight into the size, spread, and influence of the ULT by counting the number of people in physical attendance at a Lodge meeting or study class.

 Q. ULT Lodges have framed photographs on the walls of H. P. Blavatsky, William Q. Judge, and Robert Crosbie, but not of Colonel Olcott.
 Why is this?